factorie/factorie/tutorials/Tutorial060Learning.scala.md

 ```

 Finally, there are many other useful examples in factorie.
-The LinearMultiClassExample
+The LinearMulticlassExample
 implements generalized linear models for many classification loss functions, for example, and the
 DominationLossExample knows how to do learning to rank.